retaildevcrews/helium/docs/ParameterValidation.md

       - Empty array when no results
   - Invalid input: input that does not parse or is out of range
     - Status: 400
-    - Content-Type: text/plain
+    - Content-Type: application/problem+json
-    - Response Body: Invalid year parameter
+    - Response Body: RFC 7807 compliant response

 - Name: rating
 - Type: double